-And so, it’s so hard if you are outside of that situation to think how can that happen?
+And so, it’s so hard, if you’re outside of that situation, to think—how could that happen?
 These are kids playing cops and robbers.
 They volunteered for it.
 It’s an experiment.
 It’s not a real prison.
-It’s not real prison bars.
-But once you are in that setting, and you are living there day and night, the prisoners lived there around the clock.
-Obviously guards work eight-hour shifts.
-It becomes a total situation in which your identity as a good guard, or a bad guard, your identity as a tough guard, or a soft guard, becomes really important to you.
+You know, it’s not real prison bars.
+It’s just—but once you’re in that setting, and you’re living there day and night—the prisoners lived there around the clock; obviously, guards worked eight-hour shifts—it becomes a total situation in which your identity as a good guard or a bad guard, your identity as a tough guard or a soft guard, becomes really important to you.
 That’s who you are.
 You are the guard.
-You put on the uniform, you put on the glasses.
-You have a billy club, and that’s who you are.
-Or you are —
+You put on the uniform, you put on the glasses, you have the billy club, and that’s who you are.
+Or you’re in this little—

 GUARD: Keep going.

-PRISONER 416: Once I was blind, but now I see, — I saw God I’m free.
+PRISONER 416: Once I was blind, but now I see.
+Since I saw God I’m free.

 GUARD: Not bad.
-Everybody on your back on the floor.
-Hey, stay down there!
+Everybody over on your back, on the floor.
+Oh, stay down there!
 Stay down there.

-GUARD: 416 since you got your hands in the air, why don’t you play Frankenstein.
-293, you can be the bride of Frankenstein and you stand here.
+GUARD: Four-one-six, since you got your hands in the air, why don’t you play Frankenstein.
+Two-oh-nine-three, you can be the bride of Frankenstein.
+You stand here.
 You go over there.
 You should act it out.
 You be the bride of Frankenstein, and you be Frankenstein.
 I want you to walk over here like Frankenstein and say that you love 2093.
 That’s not how Frankenstein walks.
-You have to walk like Frankenstein, we didn’t ask you to walk like you.
+You have to walk like Frankenstein.
+We didn’t ask you to walk like you.

 PRISONER 416: I love you, 2093.

-AMY GOODMAN: At another point prisoner 416 is put in the hole for continuing his hunger strike.
-In an attempt to get him to submit, one of the guards sets the prisoners against him.
+AMY GOODMAN: At another point, Prisoner 416 is put in the hole for continuing his hunger strike.
+In an attempt to get him to submit, one of the guards sets the other prisoners against him.
 He gives the prisoners a choice.

-AMY GOODMAN: Excerpts from the documentary Quiet Rage.
-This is a filming actually of the experiment that was done in 1971.
-Philip Zimbardo, in a moment we’re going to play the young men, the college students a few months later when you interviewed them about what happened.
+AMY GOODMAN: Excerpts of the documentary Quiet Rage.
+This is the filming, actually, of the experiment that was done in 1971.
+Philip Zimbardo, in a moment we’re going to play the young men, the college students, a few months later, when you interviewed them about what happened.
 But talk now about what happened here with the prison guard.

-PROFESSOR ZIMBARDO: I must say, 35 years later it’s really upsetting when I see this.
-In fact, to prepare myself to write The Lucifer Effect, I went back and looked at—we have12 hours of video.
-It was so depressing, because as I’m watching the videos, I’m saying stop the experiment, stop the experiment.
-Why are you letting it go on?
-But what happened here is just a demonstration of power run amuck.
+PHILIP ZIMBARDO: I must say, 35 years later, it’s really upsetting when I see this.
+In fact, to prepare myself to write The Lucifer Effect, I went back and looked at—we have12 hours of videos.
+And it was so depressing, because as I’m watching the videos, I’m saying, "Stop the experiment, stop the experiment.
+Why are you letting it go on?"

-PRISONER 416: I began to feel that I was losing my identity.
-The person that I called Clay, the person who put me in this place, a person who volunteered to go into this prison.
-Cause it was a prison to me, it still is a prison to me.
-I don’t look on it as an experiment or a simulation, but just a prison run by psychologists rather than the state.
-I began to feel that, that identity, the person that I was, that had decided to go to prison was distant from me, was remote.
-Until finally, I wasn’t that, I was 416.
+PRISONER 416: I began to feel that I was losing my identity, the person that I called Clay, the person who put me in this place, the person who volunteered to go into this prison, because it was a prison to me.
+It still is a prison to me.
+I don’t look on it as an experiment or a simulation, but just a prison run by psychologists instead of run by the state.
+I began to feel that that identity, the person that I was, that had decided to go to prison, was distant from me, was remote, until, finally, I wasn’t that.
+I was 416.
 I was really my number.
-And 416 is going to have to decide what to do.
+And 416 was going to have to decide what to do.

 GUARD: I had really thought that I was incapable of this kind of behavior.
-I was surprised, no I was dismayed to find out I could really be a—that I could act in a manner so absolutely unaccustomed to anything I would ever really dream of doing.
-And while I was doing it, I didn’t feel any regret.
-I didn’t feel any guilt.
-It was only after, afterwards when I began to reflect on what I had done.
-That this began to, this behavior began to dawn on me and I realized that this was a part of me I hadn’t really noticed before.
+I was surprised.
+No, I was dismayed to find out that I could really be a—that I could act in a manner so absolutely unaccustomed to anything I would even really dream of doing.
+And while I was doing it, I didn’t feel any regret, I didn’t feel any guilt.
+It was only after, afterwards, when I began to reflect on what I had done, that this began to—this behavior began to dawn on me, and I realized that this was a part of me I hadn’t really noticed before.

 AMY GOODMAN: Professor Zimbardo, can you respond to what he’s saying today?

-PROFESSOR ZIMBARDO: In a broader sense what the study really gets at, and what I try to capture in the The Lucifer Effect is that, it’s really a celebration of the human mind infinite capacity to be kind, or cruel, caring or selfish, creative or destructive.
-To make some of us be villains and some of us heroes.
+PHILIP ZIMBARDO: Yeah.
+In a broader sense, what the study really gets at, and what I try to capture in the The Lucifer Effect, is that it’s really a celebration of the human mind’s infinite capacity to be kind or cruel, caring or selfish, creative or destructive, to make some of us be villains and some of us heroes.
 And it all depends on the situation.
 When we have total freedom, we choose situations that we know we can control.
-But when we’re in situations where other people are in charge, in the military, in prisons, in some schools, in some families, we are—we can be transformed.
+But when we’re in situations where other people are in charge—in the military, in prisons, in some schools, in some families—we are—we can be transformed.

-And so the question is what makes some people become perpetrators of evil?
+And so, the question is: What makes some people become perpetrators of evil?
 What makes some people passive in the face of evil?
 And what I end the book with, that I discovered as I was writing it, is what is the path to heroism.
-So, the same situation that can enflame a hostile imagination in some, for other people it inspires a heroic imagination.
-Now, I’m trying to move away from being imbedded in evil, which I’ve been studying for thirty or forty years, starting growing up in the south Bronx ghetto, where I was surrounded by evil, to focusing on how can we promote the heroic imagination and heroes in our society?
+So, the same situation that can inflame a hostile imagination in some, for other people it inspires a heroic imagination.
+And so, that’s—so now I’m trying to move away from being embedded in evil, which I’ve been studying for 30, 40 years, starting growing up in the South Bronx ghetto, where I was surrounded by evil, to focusing on how can we promote the heroic imagination and heroes in our society.

-GUARD: You put a uniform on, and I’m given a role, a job.
-And your job is to keep these people in line, then you’re certainly not the same person, then you are in streets clothes and a different role.
-You really become that person once you put on that cacky uniform, the glasses.
-You take the night stick, and you know, you act the part.
-That’s your costume., and you have to act accordingly when you put it on.
+GUARD: You put a uniform on and are given a role—I mean, a job, saying, "Your job is to keep these people in line," then you’re not—certainly not the same person as if you’re in street clothes and in a different role.
+You really become that person once you put on that khaki uniform, you put on the glasses, you put on—you take the night stick, And, you know, you act the part.
+That’s your costume.
+And you have to act accordingly, when you put it on.

-PRISONER 416: It harms me, and I mean that in the present tense, it harms me.
+PRISONER 416: I mean harms.
+I mean in the present tense, it harms me.

 GUARD: How did it harm you?
 How does it harm you?
-Just the fact that people can be like that?
+Just the fact that I—I mean, that people can be like that?

 GUARD: You don’t know that.

-GUARD: Well, you in my position, what would you have done?
+GUARD: Well, you, in the position, what would you have done?